 The supplies we are going to use for this comparison are a cotton t-shirt and some Cricut Iron-on.
 I used Iron-on in Everyday, Holographic, Glitter, and Patterned.
 You can find the entire selection of Cricut iron-on products here.

 We are also using the Cricut EasyPress 2, a new iron, and the EasyPress Mat.

 About the Cricut EasyPress 2:

 The EasyPress combines the speed of a heat press with the convenience of an iron.
-It actually comes in three sizes and you can learn more about those by clicking here.
+It actually comes in multiple sizes and you can learn more about those by clicking here.
 You just set your time and temperature and allow the machine to do the countdown while you apply light pressure.
 The evenly heated plate means that you get professional results every single time!